garyzhubc/STAT406-2017/Lecture8/README.md

 Non-parametric regression
 =========================

 We now turn our attention to the situation where the regression function E(Y|X) is not necessarily linear.
 Furthermore, we will assume that its *form* is **unknown**.
 If we knew that the regression function was a linear combination of a sine and a cosine function, "E(Y|X=x) = a + b sin(x) + c cos(x)", where *a*, *b* and *c* are uknown, for example, then the problem would in fact be a linear regression problem.
-More in general, when the true regression function is known or assumed to belong to a family of functions that we can parametrize, then the estimation can be done via standard least squares.
+More in general, when the true regression function is known (or assumed) to belong to a family of functions that we can parametrize, then the estimation can be done via standard least squares.
 Instead here we focus on the case where the regression function is **completely unknown**.

-Below we will discuss two main approaches to estimating E(Y|X):
+In this note and the next one will discuss two ways to estimating E(Y|X):

 1.  one using bases (e.g. a polynomial basis, or a spline basis); and
 2.  one using kernels (aka local regression).

-To simplify the presentation (but also because of an intrinsic limitation of these methods, which will be discussed in more detail later), we will initially only consider the case where there is a single explanatory variable (i.e. X above is a scalar, not a vector).
+To simplify the presentation (but also because of an intrinsic limitation of these methods, which will be discussed in more detail later in the course), we will initially only consider the case where there is a single explanatory variable (i.e. X above is a scalar, not a vector).

 Polynomial regression
 ---------------------